-What else - The Springdale Race Course in Camden is home to two annual steeplechase races, including the Carolina Cup.
-Other notable attractions include the Camden Archives and Museum, the Quaker Cemetery and Camden Carriage Company, which offers horse-drawn carriage rides.
+What else: The Springdale Race Course in Camden is home to two annual steeplechase races, including the internationally renowned Carolina Cup.
+Other notable attractions include the Camden Archives & Museum, the Quaker Cemetery and Camden Carriage Company, which offers horse-drawn carriage rides.
 You'll also want to spend some time perusing the town's many antique shops.

-Where to eat - If Mexican food is your passion, Camden's Salud Mexican Kitchen should be on your to-do list.
+Where to eat: If Mexican food is your passion, Camden's Salud Mexican Kitchen should be on your to-do list.
 Got a hankering for American or vegetarian cuisine?
 Try Sam Kendall's.
-For a breakfast treat, visit Mulberry Market Bake Shop.

 A short trip south on US 521 will bring you to Manning, near the site of the Battle of Ox Swamp.
 While not a major battle, the clash between British Colonel Banastre Tarleton and his Green Dragoons and American General Francis Marion's brigade gave birth to Marion's famous nickname - the "Swamp Fox."
 Unable to find Marion and his men, a frustrated Tarleton gave up pursuing the Patriots, saying, "... as for the old fox (Marion), the devil himself could not catch him."
 You'll find a marker mounted on the wall of the Manning Fire Station and a large painted mural on South Boundary Street (SC 261).